Faisalkh90/Notes/README.md

 # Notes website
-Notes website, the user will be able to store notes in the browser (by using IndexedDB) and the ability to modify notes or delete them.
+The user will be able to store notes in the browser (by using IndexedDB) and the ability to modify notes or delete them.
 There are some features such as:
 1-Reverse the order of the notes from last to first and vice versa.
 2-Ability to delete all notes with one click.